 Filing USCIS Form I-130 with U.S. Citizenship and Immigration Services (USCIS) is the first step, so as to establish the relationship of the foreign-born spouse to a U.S. citizen or resident.
 This involves showing that the relationship is both legally valid (by presenting a marriage certificate) and bona fide, not entered into in bad faith, as a fraud to obtain a green card.

 A a few applicants don't actually need to file the I-130 as a separate step one.
-If the spouse is a U.S. citizen and the would-be immigrant is living lawfully in the U.S., or made a lawful entry, the couple can submit a complete packet of "adjustment of status" application materials to USCIS (described below).
+If the spouse is a U.S. citizen and the would-be immigrant is living lawfully in the U.S., or made a lawful entry to this country, the couple can submit a complete packet of "adjustment of status" application materials to USCIS (described below).
 The I-130 is combined with the I-485 and supporting documents.

-Applicants are required to submit documentary evidence of a bona fide marriage, such as wedding announcements, banking and insurance accounts, joint auto registration, children's birth certificates, and joint credit card statements if available.
+Applicants are required to submit documentary evidence of a bona fide marriage, such as wedding announcements and photos, banking and insurance accounts, joint auto registration, children's birth certificates, and joint credit card statements if available.

 With any luck, USCIS will approve the I-130 petition, and the case will move forward.